Florida International University College of Law: Students

 The Florida International University College of Law opened with a class of 67 full-time and 60 part-time students.
 LSAT and GPA scores placed the inaugural class around the middle of Florida's 11 law schools.
 The first graduate was Rosann Spiegel, also a previous FIU alumnus, who finished the program a semester ahead of schedule.
 Spiegel graduated in December 2004 and passed the February 2005 bar examination - briefly making FIU the only law school in the country with a 100% bar passage rate.

 In January 2010, FIU College of Law students placed first among the Southeastern States Regional American Bar Association negotiation competition.
 Students also placed second in the Zehmer Mock Trial Competition and second on the brief at the Skadden Arps International FDI moot competition.

 The student body has also formed two Law Reviews and a Moot Court team, as well as a Student Bar Association and other student organizations, such as a chapter of the Federalist Society, a student newspaper called "Ipsissima Verba", and a Sports and Entertainment Law Society (SELS).
 Currently, the institution has about 450 students, including part-time and full-time first, second, and third year students.
-Eventually, the school is projected to have a capacity of about 600 students at a time.